Proprietors

 SHAWNA DRISCOLL

-Shawna Driscoll is Director of Operations for Park Hospitality, overseeing Donna's, Bar Flores, Lowboy, and Wolf & Crane.
+Shawna Driscoll is the Managing Director for Park, overseeing the entire business, and leading the management team.
 From her beginnings serving tables at a yacht club in her New England hometown, then at the beloved Hillstone in Midtown New York City, she developed an understanding of hospitality as something more felt than explained, rooted in connection rather than consumption.

 After a decade opening and operating restaurants across D.C. spots like Reveler's Hour and Boqueria, she moved to Los Angeles and served as the opening GM of Donna's before transitioning to oversee the group's operations.